 - Sickle-cell anemia

-Until the state begins issuing MMJ cards, cannabis remains illegal in Mississippi.
+Until the state introduces new legislation and starts issuing MMJ cards, cannabis remains illegal in Mississippi.
 Therefore, individuals are still subject to fines and possible jail time for sale, possession, or use.

 If you have over 30 grams of marijuana, it is a felony crime with a jail term of up to three years.
 It doesn’t matter if it is your first offense.
 The difference between having 30 and 31 grams of weed on your person in Mississippi is profound!
 Once caught with 250+ grams, you could receive a prison term of eight years.